Frequently Asked Questions

 • Village visits

-• Visiting the Catholic Church in Wairiki - built in 1895
+• Touring the historic Catholic Church in Wairiki, built in 1895